-In recent years, awareness of ‘international’ terrorism in Britain has increased to a level unprecedented in modern history.
-Children and young people are exposed to unremitting and increasingly graphic output from social and news media platforms.
-So it is important to discuss terrorism-related risk with children and young people as honestly and comprehensively as is feasible.
+In the initial phase of the assault alone, five people were wounded fatally.
+Although in the UK terrorist attack events of this type can still be described as exceptional, awareness of ‘international’ terrorism has been raised to a level unprecedented in modern history.
+Children and young people are exposed to unremitting and often graphic output from social and news media platforms — leading to a potentially distorted view of their own vulnerability.
+So it is important to discuss terrorism-related risk with them as honestly and comprehensively as is feasible.

 Addressing difficult questions in context is a mainly missed opportunity within the PSHE framework.
 In late 2015, I spoke to a sixth-form group in the wake of the Bataclan attack in Paris.
-Much time was spent discussing the context, the benefits of running away, of not standing with a ‘selfie’-taking or otherwise paralysed crowd, and having a plan for staying in contact (or re-establishing contact) with friends and family during periods of significant disruption.
+Much time was spent discussing the benefits of running away, of not standing with a ‘selfie’-taking or otherwise paralysed crowd, and having a plan for staying in contact (or re-establishing contact) with friends and family during periods of significant disruption.
 This led to associated questions about:

 It also inspired a sensible debate about what to do if a terrorist with a gun shouted at you to ‘stop!’.
 Again, evidence from the Bataclan is instructive: there, as elsewhere, compliance by victims served mainly to improve the attackers’ accuracy of aim.
-Dealing with hypotheticals, but always in a given context, allowed difficult questions (of which there were many, because personal perceptions of risk are not homogeneous) to be addressed as part of a coherent narrative.
+Dealing with hypotheticals, but always in a given context, allowed difficult questions (of which there were many, because perceptions of risk are not homogeneous) to be addressed as part of a coherent narrative.

-So, as a parent, how confident are you that your own child, whether in the care of their school or out on their own, would know:
+So, as a parent, how confident are you that your own child — whether in the care of their school or out on their own —would know:

 A version of this article first appeared in a Girls’ Schools Association publication.